-I am an Assistant Professor in the Department of Sociology and Anthropology at Washington and Lee University.
+I am an Associate Professor in the Department of Sociology and Anthropology at Washington and Lee University.
 Previously I was a Postdoctoral Fellow in the Department of Sociology at Colby College.
 I received my PhD from the University of Texas at Austin, where I was a Graduate Fellow in the Urban Ethnography Lab.
 My main areas of interest are political sociology, social movements, urban sociology, social inequality, and qualitative methods.
 I have done research on the experiences of grassroots organizers in both the United States and Latin America.

 My first book, Proletarian Lives.
 Routines, Identity and Culture in Contentious Politics, explores the ways in which people become activists.
 Based on life history interviews with current and former participants in the Unemployed Workers’ Movement in Argentina, as well as participant observation of the daily routines in their organizations, I seek to understand why some people sustain their involvement, while others in a similar situation leave.
 My findings suggest the need for a more nuanced and complex theory of political participation, one that focuses not only on the worldviews of activists but also on their practices, paying attention to their experiences inside and outside the movement, and incorporating insights from other areas of sociology.